-Leah Samit Robinson leads Mayer Brown’s State & Local Tax group and is a member of the Tax Transactions & Consulting practice.
+Leah Robinson (formerly Leah Samit) leads Mayer Brown’s State & Local Tax group.
 A partner in the firm’s New York office, she advises public and private business entities on state and local tax planning, controversy and litigation.

 She is particularly well-known for her advocacy in New York City and New York State, as well as for advising on the impact of the massive New York tax reform undertaken in 2014 and 2015.
 She was appointed to the New York City Department of Finance Commissioner’s Advisory Board (2014–present) as well as to the city’s Pass-Through Taxation Working Group (2014–present), a think tank formed by the Department of Finance to assist with bringing reform to the city’s Unincorporated Business Tax.
 Leah has been a principal drafter of six reports issued by the New York State Bar Association Tax Section commenting on tax reform legislation and proposed draft regulations and one report issued by the New York City Bar Tax Section.
 She is the author of the “In a New York Minute” column published by State Tax Notes.

 Leah is also well known for her advocacy in New Jersey tax disputes, covering income tax and sales tax matters.
-Leah was counsel or co-counsel in disputes related to New Jersey’s now-defunct throwout rule (Pfizer), taxation of extraterritorial income (IBM), treatment of limited partners (Preserve II), taxation of partnerships (Pulte Homes), apportionment of income from securitized loan portfolios (Capital One), and sales taxation of temporary help services (Labor Ready) and electricity distribution charges (Atlantic City Showboat).
-She has been appointed to the New Jersey Supreme Court Committee on the Tax Court (2017–2018 term) and authors the State Tax Notes column, “The Jersey Short—Everything You Need to Know about New Jersey Tax.”
-She is an editor of BNA’s Corporate Income Tax Navigator (New Jersey).
+Leah was counsel or co-counsel in disputes related to invalidating New Jersey’s alternative minimum assessment (Stanislaus), addressing the now-defunct throwout rule (Pfizer), taxation of extraterritorial income (IBM), treatment of limited partners (Preserve II), taxation of partnerships (Pulte Homes), apportionment of income from securitized loan portfolios (Capital One), sales taxation of temporary help services (Labor Ready) and sales taxation of electricity distribution charges (Atlantic City Showboat).
+She has been appointed to the New Jersey Supreme Court Committee on the Tax Court (2017 to current, co-chairing the Committee in the 2019-2020 term) and authors the State Tax Notes column, “The Jersey Short—Everything You Need to Know about New Jersey Tax.”

-Previously, as a tax lawyer with the IRS Office of Chief Counsel in New York City, she was part of the strategic trial team handling the largest section 482 transfer pricing controversy in history.
+Previously, as a tax lawyer with the IRS Office of Chief Counsel in New York City, she was part of the strategic trial team handling one of the largest section 482 transfer pricing controversies in history.

 New York University School of Law, LLM